radic82/Utility/README.md

 * **gitCheckout.cmd** - cmd to checkout multiple projects as same time

+### github hooks
+this folder contains an example of github hooks. there is a script.cmd file that will be used to configure the hook in your gitconfig file.

 ## XSL
 > this folder contains a file with some utilities XSL function